Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 Link about using color aliases from other post add links and highlight keys words assumed knowledge. angular components etc.
+List some of the es6 concepts used
+Note that codepen examples are a little more complicated Remove 'now' and 'here' extra w3ords.

 Try to keep short, I know I dont have a long attention span, maybe just touch on some of these topics and explore them furthur in another post